Summertime Ball: 2025

-The 2025 Summertime Ball took place on Sunday 15th June 2025 at Wembley Stadium.
+The 2025 Summertime Ball took place on Sunday 15 June 2025 at Wembley Stadium.
 An announcement was made on Capital Breakfast on 25 April where North, Stark and Welby confirmed the date and when the tickets go on sale.
-The line-up for the Summertime Ball was announced at 7am on 28th & 29th April.
-Tickets for the ball will go on sale at 9am on 30th April.
+The line-up for the Summertime Ball was announced at 7am on 28 & 29 April.
+Tickets for the ball will go on sale at 9am on 30 April.
 Tickets to this year's ball went on to sell out in just over 8 hours.
 On 13 June 2025 it was announced that Jade would open the show.
 Doors will open at 1:30pm with the ball kicking off at 3:30pm and wrapping up at 9:30pm.
-Saturday 14th June will be Soundcheck Saturday with the schedule of it as follows:
+Saturday 14 June will be Soundcheck Saturday.